tinkercademy-bootcamp/chat-project-balaji1029/exercise-2/README.md

 - Or type `man 7 socket` in terminal
 - When would you want to use a `SOCK_RAW` stream?

+  - We use SOCK_RAW when we want to not use the standard TCP/IP protocols

 ### TCP and IP Protocols
 - [IPv4](https://www.rfc-editor.org/info/rfc791) - Internet Protocol
   specification defining packet structure and routing